Chocolate Museum Hamburg ⇒

 • Amount of cocoa beans processed annually: Several tons

-• Arrival by car: Chocoversum is centrally located in Hamburg's Speicherstadt and is easily accessible by car.
-Parking is available in nearby car parks.
-Prices vary, but a parking hour typically costs about 3 to 4 euros.
+• Arrival by Car: The Chocoversum is centrally located in Hamburg's Speicherstadt and is easily accessible by car.
+There are parking options available in the nearby parking garages.
+Prices vary, but typically, one hour of parking costs around 3 to 4 euros.

-• Arrival by public transport: The nearest subway station is "Meßberg" (Line U1), from which it is only a few minutes walk to the museum.
+• Arrival by Public Transport: The nearest subway station is "Meßberg" (Line U1), from which it is just a few minutes' walk to the museum.
 Various bus lines also stop nearby.

 Opening Hours